Part 3: From Editing Files to Managing Versions¶

 - Run

-git diffbefore committing to review exactly what you are about to record - Ask before every commit: What new documentation state am I creating?
+git diffbefore committing to review exactly what you are about to record - Ask before every commit: what new documentation state am I creating?

 If the answer to that question is unclear, the commit contains too many changes.
 Split it.

-In teams shipping weekly — or daily — documentation drift is a real operational risk.
+In teams shipping weekly or daily, documentation drift is a real operational risk.

 | Without version discipline | With version discipline |